kad-ecoli/baseline/README.md

 ![Fmax_full_nw.png](Fmax_full_nw.png?raw=true "Fmax_full_nw.png")
 Comparison between NW and blast show that global alignment does not result in more accurate GO prediction than local alignment, except for alnscore/bitscore, where NW slightly outperform blast.
+NW and blast result in the same performance by freq because the NW implement only perform realignment of blast hits rather than a full database search; since the hits are the same, the frequency of GO terms among hits are also the same.

 ## License ##
 This program is free software: you can redistribute it and/or modify